Build Your First Chrome Extension: Step by Step

 }

-Before writing the popup logic, let us create a reusable storage module.
+Before we write the popup logic, let's create a reusable storage module.
 Chrome's storage.local API is asynchronous and stores data persistently across browser sessions.
+It's not localStorage.
+That distinction matters, and I'll explain why in a second.

 utils/storage.js